drdangr/obsidian_text_quality_analyse/README.md

 from the command palette (press <kbd>Ctrl</kbd>+<kbd>P</kbd> then type the command name).
 Paragraphs will be highlighted immediately.
 To see metrics in a list, run **Open Text Quality Cards**.
-The card view appears in a side pane listing each paragraph, its signal‑to‑noise ratio, complexity and topic match.
+The card view appears in a side pane listing each paragraph with its signal‑to‑noise ratio, complexity and (when available) semantic role.

-Click **Go to paragraph** on any card to jump back into the editor.
+Tip: a ribbon icon in the left sidebar opens the plugin settings.

 Settings
 --------